heevy/convention-bean-factory/readme.md

 and run regular component-scan in your production environment.
 Convention is normally faster than regular spring contexts.

+To avoid deadlocking, convention is quit eheavily synchronized, which probably means regular spring contexts are better for production environments.

 <h2>Changelog</h2>

 0.4 <p/>
-  scopeProxy mode annoation handled properly
+  scopeProxy mode annotation handled properly
   @Value injections work.
   Uses more of the existing spring code (more correct, a little slower)